kk-spartans/scholars-cup/06 - Things Really Do Catch Fire/04 - Greek fire and its modern equivalents/Napalm.md

 Made of 2 things — gasoline (or a different hydrocarbon), and a thickening agent (aluminum naphthenate, or polystyrene).

 Sticks to skin and surfaces, burns extremely hot, causes extreme respiratory damage, sets structures on fire, and is hard to extinguish with water.

-The regular
+Made of gasoline, kerosene, deise